 The Justice System

 Young people can commit crimes (are criminally responsible) from age 10.
-Committing crimes causes a lot of damage, not just to other people or property.
-Children who commit crimes cause harm to themselves and their future by:
+Committing crimes causes a lot of damage, including to the person who commits the crime.
+They suffer negative effects, including:

 Crucial: A criminal record can have an impact on the kind of jobs you do in the future.
 But in many cases employers are required by law not to discriminate against people with a criminal record.
 Find out more about job-seeking with a criminal record.